MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 There are two types of anchors:

 - With a **printed anchor** (recommended), you attach a printed marker to a physical object in the real world.
-After creating the guide, to anchor the guide in the real world, you gaze at the marker using HoloLens.
+After creating the guide, to anchor the guide in the real world, you gaze at the marker using [!include[pn-hololens](../includes/pn-hololens.md)].

 - With a **digital anchor**, you import a 3D representation (such as a CAD model or scanned model), and then lay that representation directly over a physical object in the real world.
 After creating the guide, to anchor it in the real world, you use a gesture.